TechxArtisanStudio/Openterface/docs/blog/posts/updates/250614-tinyrack-review.md

 ## A Thoughtful Review from Korea And Our Thoughts in Return

 We love surprises the good kind anyway.
 A few weeks back, we reached out to a YouTuber based in South Korea known for his honest and technically detailed reviews.
-We sent over a small package: one Openterface KVM Ext. for uConsole ([shop link](https://shop.techxartisan.com)), plus our mini-KVM toolkit for testing.
+We sent over a small package: one ([Openterface KVM Ext. for uConsole](https://shop.techxartisan.com/products/openterface-kvm-ext-for-uconsole)), plus our mini-KVM toolkit for testing.
 Then, we waited.

 What came next was beyond our expectations.